jonma0107/jonma0107/README.md

 <h3 align="center">A passionate full stack developer from Colombia</h3>

- 🌱 Software Developer, Web and Mobile Developer since 2018 with extensive knowledge in JavaScript, Python, CSS, PHP, JAVA and SQL.
-Trained with the fundamentals of the agile SCRUM work methodology, implementing the task management tool with TRELLO and the applications GIT and Bitbucket for version controller.
+ 🌱 Web and Mobile Developer since 2018 year ago, with extensive knowledge in JavaScript, Python, PHP, JAVA and SQL.
+Trained with the fundamentals of the agile SCRUM work methodology, implementing the task management tool with TRELLO and the applications GIT and Bitbucket for version control.

 Having a Full-Stack approach, I have developed projects from the Back-End side through the Node.js execution environment and frameworks such as Django and Express, managing to connect to Modeled Databases through the MySQL Workbech, TablePlus and phpMyAdmin administrators.